MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 1. **Define** relationship between identities in an enterprise such that applications and operating systems from one user identity to another, related user identity
 1. **Smooth** integration across multiple systems
-1. Enable one **end to end visualization** of multiple systems representation for same entity.
+1. Enable an **end to end visualization** of multiple systems representation for same entity.

 # What is Intelligent Order Management Offering?